-- Develop and implement the UH's intellectual property and technology licensing functions, including the day-to-day administration of UH's Patent and Copyright Policy. - In cooperation with other UH offices, investigate and resolve intellectual property disputes, and develop recommendations for the UH President regarding intellectual property rights. - Solicit and receive invention disclosures for discoveries and inventions from UH researchers. - Educate UH administrators, faculty, staff and students in intellectual property issues and provide advice and counsel on intellectual property policies and practices.
+- Develop and implement the UH's intellectual property and technology licensing functions, including the day-to-day administration of UH's Patent and Copyright Policy and related intellectual property policies. - In cooperation with other UH offices, investigate and resolve intellectual property disputes, and develop recommendations for the UH President regarding intellectual property rights. - Solicit and receive invention disclosures for discoveries and inventions from UH faculty, staff and students.

-- Support related activities that contribute to the efficient operation of the office. - Actively support the program goals of the office and UH.
+- Educate UH administrators, faculty, staff and students in intellectual property issues and provide advice and counsel on intellectual property policies and practices. - Support related activities that contribute to the efficient operation of the office. - Actively support the program goals of the office and UH. - Develop and implement appropriate and effective patenting, marketing and commercialization strategies.